 Early in my trip, we took the metro out to Victory Park.
 Located on Poklonnaya Hill, Victory Park is built on the spot where Napoleon waited in vain for the keys to the Kremlin to be bought to him.
 He obviously never got them.
 It is now a memorial to the ‘Great Patriotic War’ – World War Two – and is home to the Museum of the Great Patriotic War.
 A key feature of the park is an obelisk erected in 1990, 141.8m tall, 10cms for each day of World War Two.
 Seriously, that thing is huge.

 I then wandered through some of the cathedrals on the Kremlin site.
 There are seven churches/cathedrals/bell towers that dot the site.
-The Cathedral of the Archangel contains the tombs of 46 Tsars, those who died before the Russian capital was moved to Saint Petersburg, and the Cathedral of the Assumption was the site where Russian Tsars were crowned.
+The Cathedral of the Archangel contains the tombs of 46 Tsars, and the Cathedral of the Assumption was the site where Russian Tsars were crowned.
 I had been to Russian Orthodox Cathedrals before, and they are quite different inside – the interior full of icons and pictures of Saints.
 They were also surprisingly little, but I’m guessing access to the Kremlin was pretty well locked down in Tsarist times.
 I then wandered through the gates to Red Square, where I was met with the best view.

 There aren’t that many times when you wander somewhere, and its exactly like you imagined it to be.
 I knew Red Square was always teeming with tourists, so I was prepared for it to be busy.
 But to see Saint Basils Cathedral was pretty amazing.
 It looks like something out of Disneyland, which is bizarre given it was built from 1555 – 1561.
 While it is gorgeous from the outside, the inside is pretty lacklustre.
 It is full of tiny corridors leading to nine chapels, which are really just random rooms.
 You have to wander up a flight of steep but short stairs to the second level, and it feels very small.
 You get some fantastic views of Red Square, but I’d give it a miss if I was going back.